QuietModule47/ai-audit-portfolio/README.md

 This portfolio is designed for:
 - Demonstrating AI governance and auditing skills
 - Showcasing structured analysis for professional or academic review
 - Providing clear examples of risk‑oriented evaluation frameworks
+-
+## Contact
+For inquiries or collaboration requests, please open an Issue in this repository.